Thanks, Paul Hawkwood, for your beautiful poem. It touches my heart deeply. My heart too yearns for only the light, now.

 I find this sweet, profound Reflection on Gurumayi inspiring to read, and such a clear demonstration of Siddha Yoga studentship.
 Paul Hawkwood’s sustained contemplation of Gurumayi's teachings demonstrates his deep reverence for them.
 I am moved by the way he turns Gurumayi’s words over and over in his awareness, explores the many levels of meaning they hold, and seeks to understand how they relate to his present, moment-by-moment experience of life.
 His actions convey his recognition that every word of a knower of the Truth is precious, of inestimable value to one who seeks to know that Truth.

-Thank you, Paul Hawkwood.
-Your poem also speaks volumes about the power of the Guru’s grace and intention, inherent in her words, to grant us Self-recognition.
+His poem also speaks volumes about the power of the Guru’s grace and intention, inherent in her words, to grant us Self-recognition.
 And it delights me to imagine that such studentship must delight the heart of the Guru.

-a Siddha Yoga meditation teacher
+a Siddha Yoga Meditation Teacher

 Paul Hawkwood’s stunning poetic Reflection on Gurumayi brought me directly back to my experience of